curiousest/curiousest.github.io/_drafts/tabum/definitions.md

 Religion: the ecosystem of principles, behaviours, and culture that result from optimizing towards a purpose.

+Love: the assertion, "self exists"

-To love: To understand.
-Whatever you consider to be part of your "self".
+To love: to believe something is part of "sense of self".
 All the things you consider to be part of "yourself", you understand.
-All the things you understand, you consider to be "part of yourself".

 Two or more ideas are "in love": two or more ideas each include the other(s) in their "sense of self".
 Their purposes and purpose formulae are aligned.